History of philosophy in Pakistan: Colonial Era

-Philosophy in Pakistan declined during the Colonial era with the destruction of old institutions.
+Philosophy in Pakistan greatly declined during the Colonial era with the destruction of old institutions.
 As the British colonized South Asia, new thoughts began to emerge.
 The most prominent figure during this was Sir Muhammad Iqbal.
 Widely considered one of the most important and influential Muslim thinkers and Islamic religious philosophers of the 20th century, his vision of a cultural and political ideal for the Muslims of British India is widely regarded as having animated the impulse for the Pakistan Movement.
+His concepts of Khudi and Mard-e-Momin borrow heavily from Friederich Nietzsche's concepts of the Ego and the Übermensch.
+Iqbal's ideal opposed what he considered the Self-Negation dominant in Hindu and Sufi pantheism, and advocated for a Self-Affirming philosophy.

 Inspired by the Aligarh Movement, Philosophy among the Muslims of India in general was mostly political and reactionary during this era, aimed at safeguarding the future of the Indo-Islamic heritage.
 Pakistan Movement itself was a product of young Nationalist thinkers such as Chaudhry Rehmat Ali.

+Inayatullah Khan Mashriqi, a Cambridge-trained mathematician and Islamic scholar founded the Khaksar Movement, creating of a paramilitary discipline-and-service ethic among his followers.
+He was known for his anti-imperialist and modernist ideas, engaging in a rationalist, scientificaly inflected re-reading of the Quran.
+On the other hand, figures like Abul A'la Maududi were among the most influential Islamist thinkers of the era, influenced by Ibn Taymiyya, and staunchly opposed concepts like Nationalism, Feminism, Socialism and Secularism.
+Maududi is also considered one of the founding fathers of modern Islamic economics, and is known to have laid "down the foundations for development" of Islamic economics.

+The Colonial era also saw the establishment of the Ahmadiyya by Mīrzā Ghulām Aḥmad, who spent much of his early time in Sialkot, and remained active in the region later as well.
+Originally starting as a polemicist defending Islam against the Hindu and Christian apologetics, he later declared himself as a reformer of Islam and the Promised Messiah, founding the Messianic movement of the Ahmadiyya.